learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 You will be able to:

 - Understand that the Bernoulli experiment is one of the basic distributions
-- Understand how a Bernoulli experiment can describe a coin flip, and that it can be extended to other applications
+- Understand how a Bernoulli experiment can describe a coin flip and that it can be extended to other applications
 - Learn what it means when events are independent
 - Learn that the binomial distribution models a sequence of independent Bernoulli events
 - Understand how to use NumPy to randomly generate Binomial and Bernoulli trials